beginning of content

 When should I see my doctor?

-If you experience symptoms of erythromelalgia, see a doctor.
+If you have symptoms of erythromelalgia, see your doctor.
 They can diagnose the cause of your condition.
-They can also refer you to a specialist if needed, such as a:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.